Skip to main content

 5. Deploy Installation - Make the server available to team members

 Each installation gets a meaningful name like “DevOps Team Filesystem” or “Customer Support Database” to help team members understand its purpose.
 Server Sources: When browsing the catalog, you’ll see servers from multiple sources - official registry servers (automatically synced and marked with badges) and manually created custom integrations.
 Both types work identically with DeployStack’s three-tier configuration system.
+OAuth-Enabled MCP Servers: Some MCP servers require OAuth authorization (Box, Google Drive, Slack, etc.).
+When you install an OAuth server, you’ll authorize with your own account first, but each team member must then authorize individually with their own account.
+For complete details, see OAuth-Enabled MCP Servers.
 The configuration options available to you are determined by how the global administrator categorized elements during schema creation.
 You can only configure elements that were designated as “Team Configurable” in the original schema definition.

 Lock/Unlock Controls